KHCmaster/PPD/README.md

 ### FAQ

+Q. I want to implement/fix/redesign xxxxx, where is the document?

+A. Sorry, there is no document about implementation because this project was maintained by only KHCmaster.
+If you have any questions, join [Slack(PPDDev Workspace)](https://join.slack.com/t/ppddev/shared_invite/enQtNjg0Mzg4NTY1MjcxLWFkOGUzYmFiYjY1NjA2Yjk1ZWUyOTY2OGJkZTI0NmY0NDNiZGRiODVmMTQ0NThjNjkxMTlmYzIzNTkzZGRhZjg) and ask them.

 Q. I want to use songs dir which is in Program Files.

 A. You can specify songs dir in `PPD.ini` like below.